mrgeoffrich/new-vite-tailwind-shadcn/README.md

 This project is designed to get people up and running with a decent project structure to write web apps using nodejs and Typescript and React for the front end.

+# Pre-requisites

+* The gh cli.
+* Docker (either docker for windows or mac or docker on linux).

 # How to use this

 ## Step 1 - Scaffold up new project (10-12 minutes runtime)